 Although I couldn’t find a way to monetize your GosuGamer account through ads and subscribers like the other platforms, you can make money on it by winning tournaments.
 Gosugamer is the best platform for E-sports.
 It runs a variety of tournaments and challenges that you can make real money by winning.
 The downside is that you have to be really good at the game in order to make any money off of it.
-But if you are super into E-sports (and great at them!) it’s a platform that’s worth checking out.
+But if you are super into E-sports and other competitive fighting games, it’s a platform that’s worth checking out.

 Gaming Platforms to Skip

 I put Afreeca in the skip column because most of my readers are from the US.
 The majority of streamers featured in Afreeca are in Asia.
-However, if you are in Asia, or speak an Asian language, it might be worth a second look.
+However, if you are in Asia, or speak an Asian language, it’s definitely worth a second look.
 It’s one of the top streaming platforms in South Korea.

 Bigo live markets itself as a live streaming platform for anyone, but unfortunately, it’s over-run with mostly cam girls.
 It does have a gaming element, but most of the featured gamers are – you guessed it – cam girls gaming.
 At least that’s the impression I got from their thumbnails.
 Hard pass.

 Does anyone know of any other streaming platform that’s a great alternative to Twitch?
 I’d love to check them out!
-My boyfriend and I are totally going to turn streaming into a valid side hustle some day.
+I’m totally going to turn streaming into a valid side hustle some day.
 And if you want to start streaming but aren’t sure where to begin, check out this Beginner’s Guide.
 It tells you all the equipment and software you need to get started!